Ligaments Of The Foot

 - Inability to bear weight on the injured foot.

 Tears in the ligaments of the foot are graded from I to III.
 Minor sprains resulting from small tears to your ligaments are often referred to as grade I. These types of tears generally heal on their own within a few weeks.
 Larger tears to your foot’s ligaments or grade II sprains require more attention.
 Grade II sprains usually require a splint or cast crutches for walking and can take up to eight weeks to heal.
 Grade III sprains are the most severe, where the ligaments in the foot are completely torn or detached from the bones of the foot.
-In those situations surgery may be the appropriate option.
-Recovery can take a full year and require extensive physical therapy for the months following surgery.
+In those situations, surgery may be the appropriate option.
+Therefore, recovery can take a full year and require extensive physical therapy for the months following surgery.

 How to Diagnose a Torn Ligament of the Foot